GENOME101.com

 Gene amplification - Wikipedia

 Gene amplification refers to a number of natural and artificial processes by which the number of copies of a gene is increased "without a proportional increase in other genes".
-[1]
+[1] In research or diagnosis DNA amplification can be conducted through methods such as:

 Understanding the Difference: Gene Amplification vs ... - Genetics